polterguy/polterguy/README.md

-# Aista Magic Cloud - A CRUD API generator
+# Aista Magic Cloud - A CRUD APP generator

-**Aista Magic Cloud** is a platform that **creates CRUD apps automatically**. **[Magic Cloud](https://aista.com)** was created to allow developers to automate tasks associated with primarily CRUD API backends, but also generates Angular frontends wrapping your CRUD API.
+**Aista Magic Cloud** is a platform that **creates CRUD apps automatically**. **[Magic Cloud](https://aista.com)** was created to allow developers to automate tasks associated with creating CRUD API backends and CRUD datagrid frontends.
+However, it's really a _"next generation software development platform"_ containing everything needed for you to setup and administrate your own low-code cloud system.

 ## Our vision

-**Automate 80% of software development** through intelligent consumption of meta data from SQL based relational database systems, and other systems exposing meta data allowing us to automatically scaffold and generate code.
+**Automate 80% of software development** through intelligent consumption of meta data from SQL based relational database systems, and other systems exposing meta data, allowing us to automatically generate and scaffold code.

 <br />